 To conclude, clearly there is some evidence here that the Mediterranean diet seems to be having positive effects in couples who are trying to conceive.
 Fertility Diet is great, too, especially for women with ovulatory issues.

-And if you can add some coenzyme Q-10 to your diet as well, you might increase your chances to conceive even further.
+And if you can add some coenzyme Q-10 like this one to your diet as well, you might increase your chances to conceive even further.

 Cooking Show Host